7 Day Low Fat Diet Diet Plan – Overview

 - Processed meats: bacon, salami, sausages, canned meat,

 - Refined carbohydrates: biscuits, pasta, white bread, crackers

 Food You Can Eat On A Low Fat Diet Meal Plan

 You should focus on eating whole foods.
-The below list shares food items that you can add to your diet to lose weight healthily.
+The list below shares food items you can add to your diet to lose weight healthily.

-- Nuts & Seeds: Almond, Walnuts, Pistachios, Flax seeds, and chia seeds are good to have
+- Nuts & Seeds: Almonds, walnuts, pistachios, flax seeds, and chia seeds are good to have

 - Legumes: Peas, lentils, chickpeas